Patras: Infrastructure

 Heavy infrastructure works performed in the 2000s include the Peiros-Parapeiros dam (to provide water supply for Patras and surrounding towns) and a "small industries" park that will be constructed next to the Glaykos river and provide an easy connection with the new port.

 The city is one of the main Greek internet and GRNET hubs and is connected with high speed lines to Athens as part of the backbone.
 A metropolitan optical network will be deployed in the city, with a total length of 48 km.

 Two major state hospitals operate in the city: the Agios Andreas Hospital is the oldest of the two; and General University Hospital of Patras.
 There also exists two smaller state hospitals, Karamandanio - a children's hospital, and the Center of Chest Diseases of Southwestern Greece.
 A large range of private hospitals and clinics operate in parallel.

 Numerous art venues and an ultra-modern archaeological museum were constructed for the needs of European Culture Capital designation.
 The cultural and educational facilities include the Municipal Library, the university libraries, many theatres, the municipal art gallery, the University of Patras's facilities, the Hellenic Open University and the Technical Institute of Patras.
 A number of research facilities are also established in the university campus area.

 Economy

 The economy of the city largely depends on its service sector.
-Its main economic activities include retailing, logistics, financial and public sector services.
-Patras suffered a severe problem of deindustrialization in the late 1980s and 1990s when a number of major productive units shut down in successive order.
-As a result, a considerable portion of the city's workforce and the city's economic planning in its entirety had to be re-evaluated and restructured by the authorities giving emphasis on the scientific research and technology sector.
-The University of Patras contributed by working towards this goal, using its service and technology sectors.

 The area still retains some of its traditional winemaking and foodstuff industries as well as a small agricultural sector.
 Major businesses in Patras include: